 MCT oil is everywhere right now because companies and trend-setters say it's a brain-nourishing oil that can make you thin while turning you into a better athlete.
 MCT oil is an essential ingredient in a morning cup of “bulletproof coffee” and it’s a popular supplement for people on the ketogenic diet...

-...plus it’s also the base oil in high quality CBD oil products, including Foria Basics as well as Foria Pleasure and Foria Awaken (and it may be the secret behind the rapid absorption of these products).
+...plus it’s also the base oil in high-quality CBD oil products, including Wellness Tonic as well as Pleasure and Awaken Arousal Oil with CBD (and it may be the secret behind the rapid absorption of these products).

 But what is MCT and why is it so popular?
 This article has all the information you need on why so many people love it, how it works with our bodies, the science that supports it, as well as some advice & precautions if you’re looking to boost your intake of MCTs (medium-chain triglycerides).